terraform-ibm-modules/terraform-ibm-landing-zone/.docs/update-version.md

-# Updating to another release of the Red Hat OpenShift pattern.
+# Updating to another release of the Red Hat OpenShift pattern

 With release XXX, the Red Hat OpenShift cluster creation moved from a resource block to a separate module.
 You can update to the new release of the landing zone without destroying and re-creating your Red Hat OpenShift cluster.